brooklynrail/brooklynrail-platform/content/events/2020/06/odili-donald-odita-with-tom-mcglynn.md

 {{< image media="2020/06/tom-mcglynn" size="sm" >}}

 **[Tom McGlynn](www.tommcglynnart.com)** is an artist, writer, and independent curator based in the NYC area.
 His work is represented in the permanent collections of the Whitney Museum, the Museum of Modern Art, and the Cooper-Hewitt National Design Museum of the Smithsonian.
-He is the director of Beautiful Fields, an organization dedicated to socially-engaged curatorial projects, and is also currently a visiting lecturer at Parsons/the New School. [](http://www.tommcglynnart.com/)
+He is the director of Beautiful Fields, an organization dedicated to socially-engaged curatorial projects, and is also currently a visiting lecturer at Parsons/the New School.
+Tom is a contributor of the Brooklyn Rail.

 [Follow Tom McGlynn on Instagram >>](https://www.instagram.com/tom_mcglynn/)